ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

 endsnippet
 ```

-but this would make the UltiSnips parser think that the line `snippet ${1:trigger}...` starts a new snippet definition, when the goal is to insert the literal string `snippet ${1:trigger}...` into another file.
+...but this would make the UltiSnips parser think that the line `snippet ${1:trigger}...` starts a new snippet definition, when the goal is to insert the literal string `snippet ${1:trigger}...` into another file.
 In any case, this problem is specific to using the string `snippet` inside a snippet, and most snippets are much easier to write than this.

 {{< vim-latex/navbar >}}